times/canteenbot/README.md

 ## Alexa

-The Alexa function makes CanteenBot available via a Amazon Alexa skill.

-The prototype Alexa skill can be found [here](http://alexa.amazon.co.uk/spa/index.html?#skills/dp/B01M4IGA2S) on the skill store.
+The `alexa` function makes CanteenBot available via an Amazon Alexa skill, available [here](http://alexa.amazon.co.uk/spa/index.html?#skills/dp/B01M4IGA2S) on the skill store.

-TODO: rewrite this as a Serverless function.
+The name of the skill is TNB Canteen and you can invoke it with `news canteen`.
+For example:

+- "Alexa, open news canteen"
+- "Alexa, ask news canteen what's for lunch today"
+- "Alexa, ask news canteen what's on the menu tomorrow"

+The Alexa skill does not currently support ingredient queries.

 ## Serverless